mokho1/24spr_mlproject/README.md

 All commands to run the file is included in the ipynb file.
 Please use file outline to navigate.

-## Pan: Detection of Chest X-Rays by YOLO
+## Pan: Detection of Chest X-Rays based on YOLOv8